Why does Georgetown Divide Public Utility District Inspect Auburn Lake Trails septic systems?

 Non-CDS refers to approximately 1,019 properties that utilize individual property wastewater disposal systems.
 These properties each have their own individual septic tank and on-site disposal of wastewater.

-How would a Public Safety Power Shutoff (PSPS) affect my wastewater disposal system?
+How would a power shut off affect my wastewater disposal system?

-Answer: PSPS will only impact disposal systems that utilize an electric pump to transfer wastewater to disposal fields (pump system).
-It is recommended during PSPS, customers with pump systems limit usage of their wastwater disposal system as much as possible.
+Answer: A power shut off will only impact disposal systems that utilize an electric pump to transfer wastewater to disposal fields (pump system).
+It is recommended during a los of power, customers with pump systems limit usage of their wastwater disposal system as much as possible.
 It is likely once power is restored the high level alarm will sound, and will remain active until the transfer pump lowers the wastewater level in the pump tank.

 What infrastructure is the District responsible for and what is the property owner’s responsibility?